Texas A&M University: Endowment

 The Texas A&M University System has an endowment valued at more than $19.2 billion; the second highest among U.S. public universities and seventh overall.
 Apart from revenue received from tuition and research grants, as part of the university system, Texas A&M is partially funded from two endowments.
-The smaller endowment and investment assets, totaling $3.4 billion as of 2024, is run by the private Texas A&M Foundation.
+The smaller endowment and investment assets, totaling $3.4 billion as of 2024, are run by the private Texas A&M Foundation.
 A larger sum is distributed from the Texas Permanent University Fund (PUF), in which the system holds a one-third stake.
 As of 2021, the PUF ending net-asset value was approximately $30 billion.